+- 9.1.
+Staff will be observed regularly as part of a staff coaching cycle for monitoring and professional development purposes.

-Other monitoring to include within the triangulation of teaching and learning may include;
+- 9.2.
+Other monitoring to include within the triangulation of teaching and learning may include:

 - learning walks

-- senior leaders or subject leaders conducting brief observations for shorter sessions for example, a guided reading session
+- senior leaders or subject leaders conducting brief observations for shorter sessions - for example, a guided reading session

 - data analysis

 - book/planning scrutiny

 - assessing the quality of the classroom environment

 - professional conduct

 - marking and feedback

 - pupil conversations

-Review
+10. Review

-This policy was written in November 2017 and will be reviewed in November 2018.
+10.1.
+This policy was reviewed in April 2024 and will be reviewed in April 2025.